dyllcoll/DylanCollins_hw6TH_csii3150_f2024/README.md

 ss
 # File Structure

-css                # CSS folder
+css  # CSS folder for style elements

-js                 # JavaScript folder questions.js       # This consists of multiple quesitons each with one correct answer and three wrong answers. quizApp.js     # This consists of the timer, button functions, and score.
+js    # JavaScript folder

+questions.js  # This consists of multiple quesitons each with one correct answer and three wrong answers.

+quizApp.js  # This consists of the timer, button functions, and score.

-.gitignore         # Used to tell Git which files and directories to ignore when commiting the repository. index.html         # This is the landing page that creates all of the visual elements.
+.gitignore         # Used to tell Git which files and directories to ignore when commiting the repository.

+index.html         # This is the landing page that creates all of the visual elements.

 # Setup Instructions